 The size of your solar panel system has a direct impact on your monthly electric bill.

 Most residential solar panel systems are anywhere from 5 to 10 kilowatts (kW).
 The size of your solar panel system among other factors, influences the amount of kilowatt hours (kWh) that are produced.
 To give you an idea, a 5 kW system will produce around 8,000 kWh a year, and a 7 kW system could produce about 10,000 kWh each year.
+Check this video to know more about kilowatt hour.

 Other factors like hours of sunlight, angle and direction of your panels, and even how clean your panels are can influence this number, and because of this it may be higher in one state and lower in another.